confluentinc/examples/microservices-orders/docs/index.rst

    ls exercises/OrdersService.java

 #.
 TODO 1.1: create a new `ProducerRecord` with a key specified by `bean.getId()` and value of the bean, to the orders topic whose name is specified by `ORDERS.name()`
 #.
-TODO 1.2: produce the newly created record using the existing `producer` and pass use the `OrdersService#callback` function to send the `response` and the record key
+TODO 1.2: produce the newly created record using the existing `producer` and use the `OrdersService#callback` function to send the `response` and the record key

 .. tip::